 From its modest beginnings in 1956, the container shipping industry has undergone extraordinary growth, to the extent that nowadays it represents a majority of all the seaborne trade.
 Container shipping, or box shipping, refers to the entire system of containers, ships, trains, and trucks that transports cargo from one location to another.
 That freight, consisting of everything from electronics to fruit, gets transported around the world in large shipping vessels to port cities; where the containers are received and then rerouted over-land to their final destination.
 As the industry continues to grow, you can expect that the relationship between vessels owners and port cities will continue to evolve.

 Aside from rising container volumes around the world, the size of the ships used in container shipping is growing ever year, as well.
 Today’s mega-ships, like the Marco Polo and Mary Maersk, cost hundreds of millions of dollars to build, and are able to transport 13,000+ 20-foot shipping containers (or, 20-foot equivalent units, TEUs).
 The increase in the size of shipping vessels is a sign of the growth and rapid spread of the container shipping industry, worldwide.

 Albeit today’s container industry leader is clearly Maersk Line, at the moment container shipping is an industry without monopoly.
 Once dominated by shipping lines from the United States, new influencers from Europe and Asia are constantly emerging to contribute and re-shape the industry.
 Many of today’s shipping companies are subsidiaries of private conglomerates, such as Japan’s Nippon Yusen Kaisha (NYK), while others are state-owned enterprises.
-The U.S. lost its lead in the industry when a legislative change required the U.S. to employ American crews and build its ships in America.
+The United States lost its lead in the industry when a legislative change required the U.S. to employ American crews and build its ships in America.
 This move put the United States’ shipping industry at a costly disadvantage.